humanmade/go-anonymize-mysqldump/README.md

   -c  --config  Path to config.json
 ```

+## Caveats

+Important things to be aware of!

+- Currently this only modifies `INSERT` statements.
+Should you wish to modify other fields, feel free to submit a PR.
+- **Verify the output file has been modified.** This is a friendly reminder this tool is still in its early days and you should verify the output sql file before distributing it to ensure the desired modifications have been applied.

 ## Config File

 An example config for anonymizing a WordPress database is provided at [`config.example.json`](./config.example.json).